tj-kim/Lab2/report.md

 ### Test Bench Explanation

 The test bench execution for the shift register was very similar to that of HW 4 with test case passes.
 We also implemented previous table test bench styles, to give users of the test bench more insight in potential errors.
-We make an assumption that the initial condition of the shift register memory is ëxxxxxxxxí with wires without a known value.
+We make an assumption that the initial condition of the shift register memory is ‚Äòxxxxxxxx‚Äô with wires without a known value.

 The first test case just examines the initial condition of the shift register.
 If all the values stored in the shift register memory are unidentifiable, it will pass.